 We use a representative DRE system from the domain of space systems as a case study to highlight the need for component-based, group failover and recovery requirements that are also QoS-enabled, i.e., aware of real-time performance requirements.
 This case study has stringent requirements for real-time and fault-tolerant behavior.
-To showcase the challenges confronting

-Figure 1: Component-Based Mission Control System
+To showcase the challenges confronting component-based DRE systems, we focus on the Mission Control System (MCS) being developed by the European Space Agency [10] to control satellites that perform missions, such as earth observation or deep-space exploration.